compusciencing/compusciencing.github.io/_posts/2018-12-10-a-transformable-wheel-leg-hybrid-for-adabot.md

 ####Introduction
 Transformable robots can adapt their bodies to better suit their environments.
 Adabot is a small-scale autonomous robotic rover intended for search and rescue and exploration.
-This semester, I worked on a transformable wheel-leg hybrid to allow Adabot to more effectively adapt to its environment and overcome obstacles.
+This semester, I worked on a transformable wheel-leg hybrid to enable Adabot to more effectively adapt to its environment and overcome obstacles.

 Wheel-leg hybrids are often used in transformable robots.
 The core idea is to have a wheel that can deploy spoke-like legs that extend their radius while reducing their points of connection to the ground.
 This grants the robot utilizing